 Jordan Belfort Net Worth

 Legal Issues: Belfort was indicted for securities fraud and money laundering in 1999.
-He served 22 months of a four-year sentence in exchange for a plea deal with the FBI for the pump and dump scams he ran that cost his investors $200 million.
-While in prison, Tommy Chong was his cellmate and Chong encouraged him to write about his experiences.
+He served 22 months of a four-year sentence in exchange for a plea deal with the FBI.
+His financial scams cost his investors $200 million.

-Restitution: Jordan Belfort was indicted for money laundering and fraud in 1998.
-He was convicted of securities fraud and money laundering and would go on to spend almost two years in jail.
-He also had to pay clients back $110 million of the $200 million that he stole from more than 1500 defrauded clients.
-To date, he has only paid back $11.6 million worth of restitution.
-The majority of those funds came from the sale of various properties Mr. Belfort had acquired during his high flying Wall Street pump and dump days.
+Restitution: Belfort was indicted for money laundering and fraud in 1998.
+He was convicted of securities fraud and money laundering spent almost two years in jail.
+He also had to pay back $110 million of the $200 million that he stole from more than 1500 clients.
+To date, he has only paid back around $10 million of the $110 million.

 Belfort is an avid tennis player.